vintrocode/discord-for-hackathon/README.md

 ## Closing Thoughts
 The goal of a hackathon is to learn new things in the fastest way possible to build as much as you can in a short period of time.
 In regards to Gather, having to use a video-game like interface to get help on things might not prove to be the most time efficient.
-Discord provides a very clear and organized way to virtually meet peopls, get help, solve problems, and learn new things.
+Discord provides a very clear and organized way to virtually meet people, get help, solve problems, and learn new things.